 She holds the following appointments:

-Deacon has a diverse commercial practice, with a particular focus on competition and consumer law, industrial and employment law, tax law, and contract disputes.
+Maintaining a broad commercial practice, he is experienced in taxation law, competition and consumer law, industrial and employment law, and contract law disputes.

 Peter Travis is a commercial barrister, national mediator and California attorney who has been an advocate for nearly 25 years.
 In Australia, Peter has appeared in the trial and appellate courts on disputes involving banking and finance, construction, trade practices and competition law, insurance, shareholder oppression, regulatory enforcement, restraint of trade and intellectual property.
 Before joining the Queensland Bar in…